AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

   `server/company/folder/filename.ext.m3u8`

   For example, suppose that the HLS streaming server name is `https://s7mbrstream.scene7.com/hls-vod/`.
-Using the syntax in step 2, the direct URL could look like the following:
+Using the syntax in step 2, the direct URL is the following:

   `https://s7mbrstream.scene7.com/hls-vod/GeoRetail/MBR/ToyStory3\_Teaser1\_High\_iPad\_768x432\_1296K.mp4.m3u8`

 * To generate a direct progressive video URL